blockfi/logger_humio_backend/README.md

 * `$datetime`, which formats the time stamp as an ISO8601 timestamp.
 * `$hostname`, which prints the current hostname retrieved via `:inet.gethostname/0`.
 * `$pid`, which prints the PID of the process from which the log was sent.
 This works even when `:pid` is excluded from the `metadata` config.

-Metadata is sent as `fields` in the `unstructured` ingest API and `attributes` in the `structured` ingest API, and therefore is not included in the formatter.